 The V{COM} outputs can be used as additional gamma references in order to achieve two additional gamma channels (20 total).
 The V{COM} outputs will behave the same as the OUT1-9 outputs when sourcing or sinking smaller currents (see the Typical Characteristics, Figure 4).
 The V{COM} outputs are better able to swing to the positive rail than to the negative rail.
-Therefore, it is better to use the V{COM} outputs for higher reference voltages, as shown in Figure 14.
+Therefore, it is better to use the V{COM} outputs for higher reference voltages; see Figure 16.